Photo credit: University of Oxford

 In the last 10 years, I’ve worked between research and practice, including in Belize, Jamaica, Singapore and the UK.
 I am interested in the public health implications of environmental change and conservation, particularly in relation to subjective and psychological aspects of health.

 Humans and wildlife share many of the same spaces.
 This can bring people and wildlife into contact in many ways.
 The direct consequences of this contact – like crop raiding by elephants – are well recognised.
 However, much less attention has been paid to indirect impacts, such as the psychological consequences of living alongside wildlife.
 My research will explore how human-primate interactions influence peoples’ mental health through several mechanisms, including zoonotic disease transmission.
 This will help illustrate unexplored impacts of environmental protection on people and guide efforts for more fair and successful conservation.
 Moreover, understanding how ecosystems interact with mental and subjective aspects of health may help support a more holistic approach towards planetary health.

-Pienkowski, T., Dickens, B.L., Sun, H., & Carrasco, L.R. (in press).
+Pienkowski, T., Dickens, B.L., Sun, H., & Carrasco, L.R.
+2018.
 Linking forests, deforestation, and nutritional outcomes: An observational study in nine African countries.
-The Lancet (meeting abstract).
+The Lancet Planetary Health, 2 (meeting abstract S4).